 Therefore, if focusing on the triceps and lower pecs is a goal for you, choosing decline over flat benching may be the way to go.
 However, if the triceps specifically are an important goal for you, a close grip bench press may be better suited.

 The decline bench press is the bench press variation that puts the least amount of stress on the lower back when compared to the flat and incline options.

 Whether you are a competitive powerlifter, bodybuilder, or average gym-goer, your bench press set up likely has at least some natural arching throughout your mid and low back region.
 While this may not pose an issue for most, some may be more sensitive to keeping a stable arch.

 This can be particularly useful for those who are currently working around any back injuries or limitations.
 Alternatively, competitive powerlifters whose competition bench press set up requires an exaggerated arch may find the decline bench press a good chest exercise that doesn’t add extra stress on the back.

 4. Reduced Stress on Shoulders

-Although all bench press variations will include activation of the shoulders, or anterior deltoids, the decline bench press does so to a lesser degree than the incline or flat bench.
+Although all bench press variations will include activation of the shoulders, or anterior deltoids, the decline bench press does so to a lesser degree than the incline or flat bench, and dips.